cnorick/curse-of-strahd-notes/Misc/Peoples and Lore/The Keepers of the Feather.md

 ---
-alias: Keepers of the Feather
+aliases: [Keepers of the Feather, Keepers, The Order, Order]
 ---